cmolinan/Portfolio-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: Mobile version
+# Portfolio: Mobile and Desktop version

-> This is the a milestone in the process of creating a portfolio website.
+> This is a new milestone in the process of creating a portfolio website.
 I'm adding the desktop version, with a UIs adaptable to another screen size using media queries.
+In addition, adjustments for accessibility have been included.

 ## Built With

-- HTML / CSS (Flexbox)
+- HTML / CSS (Flexbox-Grid)

 ## Online version